BusinessDuck/react-luxoft-starter/README.md

 | prestart | Runs automatically before start.
 Calls remove-dist script which deletes the dist folder.
 This helps remind you to run the build script before committing since the dist folder will be deleted if you don't. ;) |
 | start | Runs tests, lints, starts dev webserver, and opens the app in your default browser.
 Supported parameters like (*1) proxyUrl="http://localhost:3002/api" apiUrl="..." basePath="..." |
 | lint:tools | Runs ESLint on build related JS files. (eslint-loader lints src files via webpack when `npm start` is run) |
-| open:mocks | Runs Mock standalone server (default port is 3002) on localhost
+| open:mocks | Runs Mock standalone server (default port is 3002) on localhost.
+See the docs [Mocks](https://github.com/BusinessDuck/react-luxoft-starter/blob/master/docs/mocks.md)
 | clean-dist | Removes everything from the dist folder. |
 | remove-dist | Deletes the dist folder. |
 | create-dist | Creates the dist folder and the necessary subfolders. |